SHEVINRUKSHAN12/25-26J-201-Research-project/README.md

 # Integrated Home Design & Planning Platform

 ## Project Overview
-This project is a web-based AI-assisted home design platform that supports users from early land analysis to detailed interior and exterior layout planning.
-The system integrates multiple intelligent modules to assist users in evaluating design feasibility, space efficiency, and compliance with architectural and cultural constraints.
+This is a web-based tool designed to help users plan their dream home from the ground up—literally.
+It takes you from analyzing a raw piece of land all the way to detailed interior and exterior planning.
+The idea is to combine feasibility checks, space optimization, and even rule validation (like Vastu) into one smooth workflow.

-The system is modular, meaning each component can work independently or as part of a full workflow.

-## Modules

-### 1. Land Rules & Regulation Analysis + Land Optimization
-This component accepts land dimensions or a survey plan and evaluates compliance with building regulations such as setbacks and usable area limits.
-Based on these constraints, it calculates the usable land area and generates land or floor-plan-ready layouts.
-The output is structured JSON data containing land polygons, room boundaries, and constraints.

-### 2. Interior Space Optimization (Core Component)
-This module receives room geometry (polygon), doors, windows, and a list of user-selected furniture items.
-Each furniture item has default dimensions (width, depth, height), but users can optionally modify these dimensions before optimization.
-A constraint-based optimization algorithm is used to place furniture inside the room while ensuring:
-- No furniture overlaps
-- Minimum walkway and clearance requirements
+You can use each part of this system on its own, or go through the full flow.

+**Land Analysis & Optimization**
+First, we look at the land itself.
+You feed in the dimensions or a survey plan, and the system checks local regulations—like setbacks and buildable area limits—to figure out exactly how much space you can actually use.
+It then generates a layout that maximizes that potential.

+**Interior Space Optimization**
+This is the core of the project.
+You give it a room shape, add doors and windows, and list the furniture you want.
+The system then uses a constraint-based optimizer (not AI/ML, but pure logic) to arrange everything perfectly.
+It ensures:
+- Furniture doesn't overlap
-- Efficient space utilization
+- There's enough walking space

-The output includes optimized furniture positions (JSON), KPI scores (free space, walkway, clearance), and visual outputs in 2D (top view), 3D, and AR modes.

-*Note: Machine learning is not used to generate layouts.
-Optimization algorithms are the core engine.*

-### 3. Exterior Space Optimization
-This module applies similar optimization logic to outdoor spaces such as gardens, parking areas, pathways, and entrances.
-It optimizes object placement within exterior boundaries while maintaining accessibility and spacing rules.

-### 4. Vastu Compliance Detection
-This module performs rule-based validation to check whether the generated layouts comply with predefined Vastu principles.
-It only detects and reports compliance or non-compliance.
-It does not modify or correct the layout.
+- The room feels balanced and practical

+You get a 2D plan, a 3D view, and even an AR visualization to see how it looks.

+**Exterior Space Optimization**
+Just like the interior, we optimize the outdoors too.
+Gardens, parking spots, pathways—the system arranges them within your boundaries while keeping everything accessible and looking good.

+**Vastu Compliance**
+For those who follow Vastu Shastra, there's a built-in checker.
+It scans your generated layout and lets you know if it follows the rules.
+It won't move things for you, but it'll tell you what's right and what might need a tweak.

 ## System Architecture

+Here is how the different parts of the system talk to each other:

 ```mermaid
 graph TD